 Event Neurology: Understanding the Brain of Your Participant

 Ben Moorsom is the world’s leading practitioner of neuroscaping™.
-Since founding the Debut Group in 1997, Ben has made it his mission to challenge and disrupt ineffective conventions of business experiences, pioneering new approaches that engage people and truly capture their attention.
+Since founding Debut Group in 1997, Ben has made it his mission to challenge and disrupt ineffective conventions of business experiences, pioneering new approaches that engage people and truly capture their attention.
 By applying advances from psychology, neuroscience and data sciences, Ben and his team turn audiences into active participants on the cognitive level.
 They use neuroscaping principles to cut through the noise and competition at the gateway to the human mind, placing business messages near the front of the line.
 Ben is a frequent keynote speaker and co-conspirator at global conferences on communication thought leadership.

 Ben in a few Tweets

 - In my session I expect you to open your mind to the psyche of audiences as never before.

 - In my session you will learn how to uncover and recognise the cognitive barriers that stand between you and your audience.